 - Help to improve and scale existing efforts to ensure that rural communities have access to excellent schools and educators.

 The SDE will enable groups of districts to pool their resources in order to fill high-need positions and procure expensive equipment.
 District superintendents have indicated that this would allow them to better offer services for their students, such as college and career counseling, special education instruction, and transportation.
-To enable this, the SDE will introduce legislation during the 2017 legislative session revised from its 2016 rural education support network proposal.
-Our draft rural education support network bill is available for review and feedback
+To enable this, the SDE introduced legislation during the 2016 and 2017 legislative sessions.